 - What are your policies around suspension and expulsion?

 - Have teachers and other staff been trained in working with children with trauma?

 Watch the video below to see what kids themselves have to say about the importance of social emotional learning!

 Here are some additional resources if you're looking for ways to support social emotional learning at home:

-In Keene, NH, we currently work with the following centers that implement the Pyramid Model:
+In the Monadnock Region we are working with the following centers that implement the Pyramid Model: